 “Rest,” he repeated.
 “You need it.”

-Orders were easier than promises, but the intent was the same.
+Orders were easier than promises.

 She didn’t last long against the pull of sleep once she was lying down, exhaustion overwhelming her almost instantly.

 “Until the war ends,” Dionys agreed, too soft to wake the sleeping mother and daughter.
-It wasn’t a question or a suggestion.

 “And if anyone comes looking for them?
 They’ll learn why it’s unwise to provoke the kings of both Othara and Kareth.”